 There are different rules in place across the UK on face coverings in education.

-- In Northern Ireland, it will remain compulsory for post primary pupils to wear face coverings in school and at drop off/pick up areas unless an exemption applies or unless social distancing is possible.
-This will be reviewed within six weeks of the school year starting.
-For younger children, face coverings are still not recommended in routine classroom settings but the Government has said that it is “acceptable” for staff and pupils to use face coverings during the routine school day if they wish.
+- In Northern Ireland, it is "strongly recommended" that post-primary pupils wear face coverings in schools unless an exemption applies or unless social distancing is possible.
+For younger children, face coverings are not recommended in routine classroom settings.
 Detailed guidance on mitigating the impact of face coverings on the education of deaf children was issued by the Department of Education as an annex to revised guidance for schools.

 - In Scotland, the Scottish Government has said that from 28 Feburary face coverings will no longer be required in classrooms, including for learners in the senior phase sitting exams.
 Learners and staff should continue to be worn by staff and young people in secondary schools.
 Schools have been told to specifically and carefully consider the impact of using face coverings with deaf children and should explore reasonable adjustments when these present a barrier to learning.
 Schools can also consider the use of transparent or see-through face coverings.